-In the afternoon explore Lecce’s city center on our private walking tour.
+In the afternoon explore Lecce’s city center on our Puglia road trip.
 Learn about the historical buildings and the traditions behind the local crafts—papier-mâché, wrought iron, ceramics, and inlaid olive wood – which you’ll also get to witness first hand.

 Take in the coast and history of Otranto

 Otranto, “the door to East”, is one of the most famous gems of the Salento coast.

 This little town facing the Adriatic sea lies on the most oriental point of Italy.

 Our private walking tour will lead you through the ancient part of the town situated within fortified walls facing the wonderful sea that boasts transparent water.

 Day 6: Primitivo and Negramaro private wine tour